 5. Capitol Lake Trails, Olympia, Lacey, Tumwater

 Park at Heritage Park, adjacent to the State Capitol campus, or Marathon Park and complete a loop of Capitol Lake.
 Combine this with a visit to Tumwater Historical Park, just down Deschutes Way (there’s a shortcut to the park at the Capitol Lake Interpretive Center).
 Historical Park boasts a huge playground, riverfront picnic area, parking and restrooms.
 The trails are paved and level.
-After your jog, head over to the East Bay for a bite to eat or a visit to the Hands On Children’s Museum.
+After your jog, head over to the East Bay for a bite to eat or a visit to the Hands On Children’s Museum (temporarily closed).

 6. Percival Landing boardwalk, Olympia